bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/material-design-bottom-nav.png" caption="Material design's component library doesn't just contain an example of each component; it thoroughly documents the component's usage with plenty of images and videos to support it." %}

 Another way to show context is to provide lineage information for each pattern.
-As we discussed in Chapter 3, tools like Pattern Lab automatically generate this information which lets you see which patterns make up any given component, and also show where each component is employed.
+As we discussed in Chapter 3, a tool like Pattern Lab automatically generates this information, letting you see which patterns make up any given component in addition to showing where each component is employed.
 This provides a sort of pattern paper trail that helps immensely with QA efforts, as it highlights exactly which patterns and templates would need to be tested if changes were made to a particular pattern.

 {% include figure.html src="../images/content/pattern-lab-lineage.png" caption="Tools like Pattern Lab provide lineage information, allowing teams to see which smaller components are included in any given component, as well as where each pattern gets used." %}